 A common phrase often associated with negligence claims is “bad advice”.
-However, the ambit of professional negligence is wider than this and occurs when a professional (which covers a number of professions such as lawyers, doctors, dentists, etc.) fails to perform his responsibilities to the required standard.
-For example; a solicitor may miss an important time limit or fail to advise you properly on a settlement offer, causing you to lose money.
+However, the ambit of professional negligence is wider than this and occurs when a professional (which covers a number of professions such as lawyers, doctors, dentists, etc.) fails to perform his/her responsibilities to the required standard.
+For example; an attorney may miss an important deadline or fail to advise you properly on a settlement offer, causing you to lose money.

 The claims have become more common in recent years.
 This is due to a combination of factors including an increasing reliance upon professional advice, the complexity of work carried out, and a raised awareness of legal rights.
 If you have questions about Legal Negligence, call the friendly attorneys at Sears ✯ Crawford, L.L.P. for your free consultation.

 There are a number of reasons why you may be seeking to pursue a claim against a professional.
 These include being unhappy with the service provided, not receiving the outcome/result expected based upon the advice of the professional, or even breach of contract.

 To be successful with your claim you will need to demonstrate that you were owed a duty of care by the professional involved, the professional breached the duty of care, and the breach caused a loss to you.
-The mere fact of an error or bad service does not necessarily constitute negligence.
-You will need to demonstrate that the services provided by the professional fell below the standards of a reasonably competent professional, having regard to the standards normally expected in his profession.
+The mere fact that an error or bad service occurred does not necessarily constitute negligence.
+You will need to demonstrate that the services provided by the professional fell below the standards of care for such a professional.

 It is also worth bearing in mind that in addition to a claim for negligence there may be a claim for breach of contract and/or statutory duty, or in some circumstances misrepresentation and/or fraud.
 This is why speaking to an attorney from Sears ✯ Crawford, L.L.P. about your claim is necessary.